Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

 \section{Introduction}

-Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain of a Stein manifold of dimension $n\ge 2$.
+Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain in a Stein manifold of dimension $n\ge 2$.
 It is shown by Cheng and Yau \cite{Cheng-Yau-80} that then $\Omega$ carries a complete K\"ahler-Einstein metric $g$ with negative scalar curvature, which is unique up to homothety.
 This metric has attracted much interest in connection with CR geometry of the boundary $\bdry\Omega$.
-Actually, the induced CR structure on $\bdry\Omega$, which is called the \emph{conformal infinity} of $g$ in our context, locally and asymptotically determines the metric $g$ up to some high order, as first pointed out by Fefferman \cite{Fefferman-76} and further investigated by Graham \cite{Graham-87}.
+Actually, the natural CR structure on $\bdry\Omega$, which is called the \emph{conformal infinity} of $g$ in our context, locally and asymptotically determines the metric $g$ up to a certain high order, as first pointed out by Fefferman \cite{Fefferman-76} and further investigated by Graham \cite{Graham-87}.
 It is a version of bulk-boundary correspondence, which is more extensively studied in the setting of asymptotically \emph{real} hyperbolic metrics (and in that of asymptotically anti-de Sitter metrics in physical context).

-It was the idea of Biquard \cite{Biquard-00} that one can push forward the complex bulk-boundary correspondence toward asymptotically complex hyperbolic (ACH) Einstein metrics and CR structures that are not necessarily integrable.
-Those that are admitted as conformal infinities in the new setting are called partially integrable CR structures (or partially integrable almost CR structures) in the literature (see \cites{Cap-Schichl-00,Cap-Slovak-09}).
+One can further generalize this complex bulk-boundary correspondence toward so-called asymptotically complex hyperbolic (ACH) Einstein metrics and CR structures that are not necessarily integrable, which is the idea of Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00}.
+Those that are admitted as conformal infinities in the new setting are called partially integrable CR structures (or partially integrable almost CR structures) in the literature (see, e.g., \cites{Cap-Schichl-00,Cap-Slovak-09,Matsumoto-16}).

-What Biquard showed in \cite{Biquard-00} was the perturbative existence and uniqueness result on the ball: for any partially integrable CR structure $J$ on the sphere $S^{2n-1}$ sufficiently ``close'' to the standard one, there exists an Einstein ACH metric on the unit ball $B^n\subset\mathbb{C}^n$ ``close'' to the complex hyperbolic metric, which is ``locally unique'' up to diffeomorphism action, whose conformal infinity is $J$.
+What is shown in \cite{Roth-99-Thesis} and \cite{Biquard-00} is the perturbative existence and uniqueness result on the ball (the existence is treated by both, and the uniqueness is due to \cite{Biquard-00}): For any partially integrable CR structure $J$ on the sphere $S^{2n-1}$ sufficiently close to the standard one, there exists an Einstein ACH metric on the unit ball $B^n\subset\mathbb{C}^n$ close to the complex hyperbolic metric, which is ``locally unique'' up to diffeomorphism action, whose conformal infinity is $J$.
 This result is parallel to that of Graham and Lee~\cite{Graham-Lee-91} for asymptotically real hyperbolic (AH) Einstein metrics.